Horsed/horsed.github.io/_posts/2013-07-01-scrolling-ajaxlink.md

 ---
 layout: post
 title: "Wicket AjaxLink that should scroll the page to the top"
-description: ""
+description: "I recently came across a browser quirk: A Wicket AjaxLink was supposed to scroll the page to the top after it was clicked.
+But it didn't..."
 category:
 tags: webdev wicket ajax jquery
 ---
 {% include JB/setup %}

-I recently came across a browser quirk: A Wicket AjaxLink was supposed to scroll the page to the top after it was clicked.
 Here is the code:
 {% highlight java %}
 add(new AjaxLink<Void>("link") {
   @Override